 The Security World is configured for audit logging when it is created.
 This can be done in one of two ways:

-- Specifying the --audit-logging or -G option in the new-world command - Specifying the --mode=common-criteria-cmts option in the new-world command require compliance to Common Criteria
+- Specifying the --audit-logging or -G option in the new-world command - Specifying the --mode=common-criteria-cmts option in the new-world command

 For the overall procedure, see Creating a Security World using new-world.